 Presentations were given to a large Forum audience including activities taking place along the Montgomery Canal, current restoration projects and the appeal for the next stages of restoration: www.RestoreTheMontgomeryCanal.uk

 £70,000 grant awarded at IWA Restoration Workshop from the Tony Harrison legacy towards restoration of Schoolhouse Bridge on the Montgomery Canal (Br 86) near Pant (pictured in right hand column).

 Click this link to read a summary

-A lot of interest was sparked by our opening of Rednal Canal Warehouse on Heritage Open Day.
+Opening of Rednal Canal Warehouse on Heritage Open Days in 2016 & 2017.
 Read and see more by following this link.

 The Montgomery Canal Restoration - everything you need to know in this slick online booklet from CRT.
 Click to read.